gwillz/paired-sockets/README.md

 Watch Me Code!
 ==============

-Live code sharing.
+Live code sharing!

-Scrapped together with Flask, Socket.io and Bulma styles.
+Scrapped together with Flask, Socket.io, and Bulma styles.

 Don't expect things to be considered properly, it fundamentally works and that's all it needs to do.

+A live version can be seen at [paired.gwillz.com](//paired.gwillz.com).

+But please don't DDoS me.
+There's no diffing for the code/data, so I can imagine traffic being quite ugly if it picked up.

 Known bugs/todos